dorianbuck/adv_git_pong/README.md

 ### Adding some content, now with VS Code.

 **More content added to html file, linked bootstrap and created an empty css file**

+*Removed the link to Giphy in the html, attempted to style the header in the css file*